Raw Grape Fruit Leather Recipe

 This is a tasty snack for adults and kids alike!

 1. Press all the grapes through a food mill or sauce maker.
-(Use the proper attachments for crushing grapes, my food mill uses a special grape spiral sold separately).
-You can find the sauce maker HERE and the grape spiral is sold HERE.
+Use the proper attachments for crushing grapes, my sauce maker uses a special grape spiral sold separately.
+If you don’t have one, I’ve linked it down in the recipe card.
 The grape spiral allows the seeds to go through without getting all crushed up in your juice and pulp.

 2. After you run it through the food mill once, take all the skins and left over pulp and push them through the food mill one more time.
 It will be a little more difficult to get it all through but will extract quite a bit more juice and pulp.